icl-utk-edu/papi/src/components/cuda/README.md

 that WAS the top before the Push the new current context (and device, if that changes for the new context).

-However, we do not used Push and Pop right before PAPI_start.
+However, we do not used Push and Pop right before PAPI_add_event.
 It is possible, but we use cuCtxSetCurrent() because it is more efficient. cuCtxSetCurrent() does NOT remember the previous context on the top of the stack, it just replaces it with the context being set.
 However, we can use cuCtxGetCurrent()